 - Administration and management of our competitions, promotions and prize draws – you should check the applicable terms and conditions of the competition, promotion or prize draw for further information;

 - Sending you communications about our products and services that we think may be of interest to you.
 We may also send you service information communications (e.g. reservation/booking confirmation).
-With your permission, we and other companies in the Whitbread group (see further information) will keep you informed of news and offers from other Whitbread group companies;

 - Business, website and consumer analysis and reporting; and

 - Correspondence between us, including where you use our ‘Contact us’ form or where you agree to receive post-stay questionnaires (if applicable) and to facilitate your arrival pre-stay communication (if required).

 Marketing – we would like to contact you with our product and services and offers and promotion.
 If you consent for us to occasionally contact you, you will be asked to expressly consent by checking the relevant box provided.
 You can uncheck the box or Opt-Out to any email at any time or click on the unsubscribe link provided at the end of each email.
 Please also read our section on Marketing Research below.
 When you do so we will not contact you thereafter.